Improving Speaker Assignment in Speaker-Attributed ASR for Real Meeting Applications: Discussion of results

-So far, we have used annotated speaker segments to extract the speaker embedding templates in the training, development, and test sets.
-In a real-world situation, using SD segments to extract the speaker embedding templates in the test set is desirable.
+So far, we have used annotated speaker segments to extract the speaker profiles in the training, development, and test sets.
+In a real-life situation, using SD segments to extract the speaker profiles in the test set is desirable.
 However, this leads to statistical differences between the fine-tuning and test phases.
 To understand how this affects the SER, we evaluate both types of templates in the test set.
 The resulting performance when fine-tuning and testing on VAD output segments with 0.5~s silence threshold is presented in Table~\ref{table:diarization}.

-Surprisingly, while the model is fine-tuned on speaker embedding templates extracted from annotated speaker segments, extracting speaker embedding templates from SD segments during test reduces the SER by up to 20\% relative (from 15.53\% to 12.59\%).
+Surprisingly, while the model is fine-tuned on speaker profiles extracted from annotated speaker segments, extracting speaker profiles from SD segments during test reduces the SER by up to 16\% relative (from 15.53\% to 12.97\%).
 We attribute this to the fact that human segmentation is partly inaccurate, especially when marking the boundaries of each speaker's speech segments.
-By contrast, SD can offer more precise speech boundaries, especially for the longest non-overlapped segments which are utilized to compute the speaker embedding templates.
+By contrast, SD can offer more precise speech boundaries, especially for the longest non-overlapped segments which are utilized to compute the speaker profiles.

-Surprisingly too, these improved speaker embedding templates do not affect the WER, despite the fact that the derived token-level weighted speaker templates are improved and fed back to the ASR Decoder (see Figure~\ref{fig:system}).
+Surprisingly too, these improved speaker profiles do not affect the WER, despite the fact that the derived token-level weighted speaker profiles are improved and fed back to the ASR Decoder (see Figure~\ref{fig:system}).
 This suggests that this feedback mechanism proposed in \cite{kanda2021end} may not fulfil its goal of enabling the Speaker Decoder to assist the ASR Decoder.